YasminGonc/coffe-delivery/README.md

 ## About

 Coffee Delivery is a website focused on selling coffee.
-This application was developed for the challenge of the Customer Service Engineer job at Croct.
+This application was developed for the challenge of the Customer Success Engineer job at Croct.
 <br>
 The project has 3 pages: home to list the products, shopping cart, and completed order.
 Furthermore, the app gains some personalization features with Croct’s React lib.